DigiBP/Team-24DIGIBP2/README.md

 <img width="1325" alt="Load Invoices" src="https://github.com/DigiBP/Team-24DIGIBP2/assets/161338513/2d3422cf-ebf3-4a07-b81f-81d8ca7f4896">

-Description: Invoices are loaded and reviewed periodically to ensure they meet all required standards and specifications.
+Description: Invoices are periodically loaded and reviewed to ensure they meet all required standards and specifications.
+This regular audit and quality check help in maintaining compliance and accuracy in the financial documentation, safeguarding against potential financial discrepancies or errors.